shpml/fundamentals/09_chapter/04_exercise.md

 ##Your Turn

-Follow [this link](http://repl.it/9nF) to some sample code in a repl.it session - it should contain the following code:
+Follow [this link](https://jsbin.com/kiyeso/edit?js,console) to some sample code in a JS Bin session - it should contain the following code:

 ```javascript
 var x;